-Dave Brelsford - Mergenthaler Vocational-Technical High School
+Dave Brelsford - Mergenthaler Vocational-Technical High School - President

-David has been teaching for 16 years, and has taught from Elementary through high school.
+David has been teaching for 18 years, and has taught from Elementary through high school.
 He is currently teaching at Mergenthaler Vocational Technical High School (Mervo), in Baltimore City, and is the BCEA Director representing Mervo.
 He is a graduate of Wilde Lake HS in Columbia Md, where he played football.
 He then went to Saint Mary’s College of Maryland, where he developed a love for sailboat racing and Archaeology.
 After graduation, he decided to pursue his Masters in Teaching from The Johns Hopkins University, graduating in 2005.
 Dave has many interesting hobbies, and when he not busy chasing his kids around, he builds remote control submarines, and is learning how to restore an old Jeep.
 He is running the MERVO Robotics team, and is a mentor for the Northrop Grumman sponsored STEM Innovation challenge team.

-John Bachman - Western High School
+John Bachman - Secretary / Western High School

 John Bachman is Secretary of BCEA and also the BCEA Director representing Western High School.
-John has been teaching for 15 years, in Baltimore City for the last 7 years.
+John has been teaching for 17 years, in Baltimore City for the last 9 years.
 At Western, he is the Robotics coach and Northrop Grumman STEM Innovation captain.
 When not at school, he is spending time with his wife and daughter, making music or washing dishes.

 James Ballentine - Edmondson Westside High School

-James is a veteran teacher in his 13th yr in city schools.
+James is a veteran teacher in his 17th yr in city schools.
 He is a proud graduate of EDMONDSON WESTSIDE.
 After graduation he went on to earn a degree in mechanical engineering technology from University of Maryland Eastern Shore, and he later went on to earn his Masters from A.I.U.
-He is currently the PLTW instuctor at Edmondson.
+He is currently the PLTW instructor at Edmondson.
 He enjoys being a mentor to his students and is the asst varsity football coach and asst Lacrosse coach at Edmondson.
 James is also a proud member of the BCEA, as the director representing Edmondson Westside High.

 Ipsita Ghosh - Baltimore Polytechnic Institute